devlitz/3601-S16-lab2_javascript-node/LABTASKS.md

 #####What is the purpose of package.json file?
 What's in it, and what does it mean?

+> The ```package.json``` file contains data that is accessible.
+Most of what is in there currently is dependencies, which allows different rules to apply to different browsers.

 #####What's in .gitgnore file?
 What's the purpose of it?

+> The ``` .gitignore ``` file contains the list of files.
+This tells git to ignore these files and not check them.

 ## Part #2: exploring testing